kubernetes/website/docs/user-guide/ui.md

 #### Delete

 Deleting a Replication Controller also deletes the Pods managed by it.
-It is currently not supported to leave the Pods running.

-You have the option to also delete Services related to the Replication Controller if the label selector targets only the Replication Controller to be deleted.
+You can also delete Services related to the Replication Controller if they have the same label as the Replication Controller.

 ## More Information